 How AML Compliance Works

-As stated above, AML requirements can vary from one jurisdiction to the next and can even vary from one industry to the next.
+As stated above, AML compliance requirements can vary from one jurisdiction to the next and can even vary from one industry to the next.
 There are, however, some mandatory components that are always part of an AML compliance program, including:

 • establishing a set of in-house AML policies